 Recycling Disposable Batteries

-Economics of Disposable vs. Rechargables
+Payback of Disposable vs. Rechargables

 Disposables are cheaper by the battery and can cost from 50 cents to 2 dollars a battery.
 Rechargeable batteries cost between 2-4 dollars each, and you can often get a charger and pack of 4 batteries for between $15 and $20.

 Let’s do a price comparison if you are just going to use your batteries for video games and your digital camera.
-Back in college I might as well have considered myself a double-major with a BS in video game science.
+Back in college, I might as well have considered myself a double-major with a BS in video game science.
 Two of us easily could easily go through a 20 pack of batteries.
 Digital cameras are the ultimate battery hogs as well, and depending on trips you can look at using around 10 batteries a year to power this memory collector.
 This is a total of 30 batteries a year for this test:

 30 disposable AA batteries at $0.60 each = $18/year